Brand Alignment

 Semantic

-Use semantic colours/tokens for interface design.
-The naming convention is based on intent, which guides and assists in directing the correct usage of tokens.
+The naming convention is based on intent, which guides the correct use of tokens.

 Component

-Semantic tokens have the benefit of being reusable, which in turn reduces the number of tokens needed.
 However, specific components that are used frequently, such as Cards, use component-specific tokens.

 This makes it easier to manage a high volume of components from a small, dedicated set of tokens.